dcm4che/dcm4chee-arc-cs/docs/networking/config/rsForwardRule.rst

     (dcmURIPattern)"
     "
+    .. _dcmHostnamePattern:

+    :ref:`Hostname Pattern <dcmHostnamePattern>`",string,"Only forward requests received from clients which hostname match the given Regular Expression.
+If prefixed with !, only forward requests from clients which hostname does not match the given Regular Expression.

+    (dcmHostnamePattern)"
+    "
+    .. _dcmIPAddressPattern:

+    :ref:`IP Address Pattern <dcmIPAddressPattern>`",string,"Only forward requests received from clients which match the given Regular Expression.
+If prefixed with !, only forward requests from clients which IP address does not match the given Regular Expression.

+    (dcmIPAddressPattern)"
+    "
     .. _dcmRSOperation:

     :ref:`RESTful Operation(s) <dcmRSOperation>`",string,"Name of RESTful Operation which shall be forwarded to another archive instance.
 Enumerated values: CreatePatient, UpdatePatient, DeletePatient, ChangePatientID, ChangePatientID2, MergePatient, MergePatient2, UnmergePatient, UpdateStudy, UpdateSeries, DeleteStudy, RejectStudy, RejectSeries, RejectInstance, ReimportStudy, UpdateStudyExpirationDate, UpdateSeriesExpirationDate, ApplyRetentionPolicy, CreateMWL, UpdateMWL, DeleteMWL, UpdateStudyAccessControlID, MoveStudyToPatient, SupplementIssuer or UpdateCharset.